Beauty

 Photo: Hannah Schönberg

-Beef tallow, LED masks, and face taping – from bespoke treatments to innovative ingredients, 2025's top skincare trends promise to transform your routine with expert-approved solutions
+Beef tallow, LED masks, and face taping – from bespoke treatments to innovative ingredients, 2025's top skincare trends promised to transform your routine with expert-approved solutions

 1